cityofaustin/ags-service-publisher/README.md

 Additionally, the following "special" service properties are recognized:

 - `service_type`: The type of service to publish.
 Defaults to `MapServer`.
-Currently the only supported types are below:
+The currently supported values for this property are:
     - `MapServer`
+    - `ImageServer`
     - `GeocodeServer`

+    **Note:** Technically, on ArcGIS Server, `FeatureServer` services are a *capability* of `MapServer` services, and can be published by specifying the `feature_access` special service property detailed below.
 - `copy_data_to_server`: Whether to copy data used by services to the server
 - `replace_service`: If set to `True`, specifies that any existing service is to be replaced.
 This can be useful to enable if you find duplicate services with a timestamp suffix are being created on the server.